timonweb/django-tailwind/docs/installation.md

    ]
    ```

-5. Register the generated `'theme'` app by adding the following line to `settings.py` file:
+5. Register the generated `'theme'` app by adding the following line to `settings.py`:

    ```python
    TAILWIND_APP_NAME = 'theme'
    ```

-6. Install *Tailwind CSS* dependencies, by running the following command:
+6. Install *Tailwind CSS* dependencies by running the following command:

    ```bash
    python manage.py tailwind install
    ```

-   > Note: If for some reason you don't want `package-lock.json` to be created, you can use the `--no-package-lock`
+   > Note: If for some reason you don't want `package-lock.json` to be created, you can use the `--no-package-lock` flag:
-   flag:

     ```bash
     python manage.py tailwind install --no-package-lock